Adele-Desmazieres/Sequence-Peeler/README.md

-# Project: Genome Fuzzing
+# Project : Sequence Peeler

 *Status: in developpment*

 ## Description

-This is a bioinformatic tool that founds the minimal input of fasta files for a specified command line giving a specified output.
-It can find one or many fragments of sequences that cause an error or any other output.
-This allows the user to automatically isolate the problematic nucleotides instead of searching by hand.

-You have a commande line that does prolonged operations on a fasta file, and returns something.
-This program will run the command multiple times on reduced versions of the fasta file, to isolate the sub sequences that give the specified output.
+seqpeel is a tool to help bioinfo developers to extract minimal examples (minimal set of small sequences) that produce a certain software behavious.
+For example, if your software is ending with an error code, seqpeel will reduce your input file(s) until the bug disapears.
+It will then return the last input the triggered the error code.

+Both software return code or terminal outputs can be used to trigger the sequence peeler.
+The peeling process is done by recursive calls of the software with dichotomic-like reductions of the input(s).

-See [Wiki.md](Wiki/Wiki.md) to know more about the implementation.
+See [Wiki.md](Wiki/Wiki.md) for more information on the algorithmic side.

 ## Installation